 Children need healthy meals to learn.
 Ravena-Coeymans-Selkirk CSD offers healthy meals every school day.
-Breakfast costs $1.55 at the elementary level and $1.80 at the Middle and High School level.
-Lunch costs $2.65 at the elementary level and $3.00 at the Middle and High School level.
+Breakfast costs $1.65 at the elementary level and $1.90 at the Middle and High School level.
+Lunch costs $2.85 at the elementary level and $3.20 at the Middle and High School level.
 Your children may qualify for free meals or for reduced price meals.
-Reduced price is $0.25 for breakfast and $0.25 for lunch.
+There will be no charge for reduced meals for the 2020-21 school year.

 1. DO I NEED TO FILL OUT AN APPLICATION FOR EACH CHILD?
 No. Complete the application to apply for free or reduced price meals.
 Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: Douglas Porter 518-756-4508.